Service-Design-Studio/1d-final-project-summer-2024-SDS-2024-Team-14/backend/README.md

 rails db:prepare
 ```

-4. Change to your own credentials
+4. Change to your own credentials --
-Command + Shift + F to search for "Rails.application.credentials" and replace all of them with your own credentials" or you can also use:
+Command + Shift + F / Ctrl + Shift + F to search for "Rails.application.credentials" and replace all of them with your own credentials or you can also use:
 ```
 EDITOR="code --wait" rails credentials:edit
 ```